 In recent years, there’s been a steady shift toward more sustainable practices and mindsets among both consumers and the fashion industry.
 This trend isn’t going anywhere.

-Research shows that this trend is especially strong in younger consumers: millennials and Gen Z. Here are a few stats from thredUP’s annual research:
+Research shows that the trend is especially strong in younger consumers: millennials and Gen Z. Here are a few stats from thredUP’s annual research:

-• 63% of them holds the belief that they can help reduce their carbon footprint, as opposed to 55% overall.
+- 63% of them hold the belief that they can help reduce their carbon footprint, as opposed to 55% overall.

 So if your target market includes younger age groups, you may benefit from implementing more environmentally friendly practices into your product sourcing or business model.
 This may be a critical tool in helping you carve out a lasting piece of the market.